 Statements included in this Management's Discussion and Analysis of Financial Condition and Results of Operations and elsewhere in this report that do not relate to present or historical conditions are "forward-looking statements" within the meaning of that term in Section 27A of the Securities Act of 1933, as amended, and in Section 21E of the Securities Exchange Act of 1934, as amended.
 Additional oral or written forward-looking statements may be made by us from time to time, and forward-looking statements may be included in documents that are filed with the Securities and Exchange Commission.
 Forward-looking statements involve risks and uncertainties that could cause our results or outcomes to differ materially from those expressed in the forward-looking statements.
-Forward-looking statements may include, without limitation, statements relating to our plans, strategies, objectives, expectations and intentions and are intended to be made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
-Words such as "believes," "forecasts," "intends," "possible," "expects," "estimates," "anticipates," or "plans" and similar expressions are intended to identify forward-looking statements.
-Among the important factors on which such statements are based are assumptions concerning the scope of the impact of the COVID-19 pandemic and its specific impact on our portfolio companies, the state of the securities markets in which the securities of our portfolio companies could be traded, liquidity within the United States financial markets, and inflation.
-Forward-looking statements are also subject to the risks and uncertainties described under the caption "Risk Factors" contained in Part II, Item 1A of this report and in Part I, Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2019.
+Forward-looking statements may include, without limitation, statements relating to our plans, strategies, objectives, expectations and intentions, including statements related to our investment strategies, the impact of COVID-19 on our portfolio companies, and our liquidity and financial resources, and are intended to be made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
+Words such as "believes," "forecasts," "intends," "possible," "expects," "estimates," anticipates," or "plans" and similar expressions are intended to identify forward-looking statements.
+Among the important factors on which such statements are based are assumptions concerning the scope of the impact of the COVID-19 pandemic and its specific impact on our portfolio companies, the state of the United States economy and the local markets in which our portfolio companies operate, the state of the securities are based and uncertainties that and inflation.
+Forward-looking statements are also subject to the risks and uncertainties described under the caption "Risk Factors" contained in Part II, Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2019.